 Australia in the Wine World is offered as both an intensive (taught at the Dookie Campus) and as a semester-long subject (taught at Parkville).
-The subject is also offered as a level 1 and level 2 subject - please enrol in the appropriate level for your course.

 This is a very intense and fast-paced subject – please be prepared to commit to the subject fully for this intensive week.
 Wine tasting is a compulsory requirement!

 In intensive mode, each day will include 7-9 contact hours that you must attend, including two evening sessions.
 Additionally, you will be expected to complete extra reading out of class hours.